 DeNardo is relative newcomer to Reiki.
 She completed Level I, Shoden, in 2018 and Level II, Okuden, just prior to attending the Reiki Conference.

-For DenNardo, some of the highlights of the conference included Frans Stiene’s powerful chanting and William Lee Rand’s keen insights.
+Some of the highlights for of the conference for her included Frans Stiene’s powerful chanting and William Lee Rand’s keen insights.
 Additionally, she said Brett Bevell’s gift of Mikao Usui's Reiki Crystal of Awakening has transformed her personal Reiki practice, calling it "more internal, meditative, deep, and soulful.”

 She also had a full-circle experience during an afternoon session of Shamanic Reiki.